PixelBoii/csgoempire-afk/README.md

 Execute `npm run offline` or `node index.js offline` in the root folder.

 ### Going online
 Execute `npm run online` or `node index.js online` in the root folder.
+This will automatically relist all your items for the same **custom percentage** as they were previously listed for.
+If you wish to list them for the same price (rounded to the closest percentage) instead, you can execute `npm run online -- --same-price` or `node index.js online --same-price` instead.